Discover the ultimate American muscle car: Get the lowdown on the sixth-generation Ford Mustang S550 with our comprehensive buying guide.

 The gearbox is otherwise strong, and even the stock clutch will handle serious power for a while, but it can be killed by bad drivers – and it’s a four-figure job to replace.
 The first sign is a high biting point on the clutch pedal; if there’s any sign of slipping (you’ll be able to tell immediately, with all that V8 torque) it’s already failed.

-According to Spencer at Haynes Ford, automatic Mustangs make up around three-quarters of UK sales.
+Automatic Mustangs make up around three-quarters of US and UK sales.
 Early versions had a six-speed version of Ford’s ZF-based gearbox, the 6R80.
 The 2018 facelift introduced the ten-speed update, the Ford-GM 10R80, which although not a dual-clutch design, does a damn good job of out-dragging its manual counterpart: quoted figures are a standing quarter-mile in 11.8 seconds (a whole second quicker than the manual).
-Autoboxes are reckoned to be good for 1000bhp.
+Autoboxes are reckoned to be good for 1000 horsepower.

 Check the six-speed auto doesn’t clunk when going from neutral to drive or reverse, which will need the front transmission flange to be replaced.